-To generate Digital Signature Algorithm (DSA) key pairs, use the crypto key generate dsa command in EXEC mode.
+To generate Digital Signature Algorithm (DSA) key pairs, use the crypto key generate dsa command.

+crypto key generate dsa
-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
-If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-Use the crypto key generate dsa command to generate DSA key pairs for your router.
+Syntax Description This command has no keyw vords or arguments.
+Command Default None Command Modes XR EXEC Command History Release Modification Release 5.0.0 This command was introduced.
+Usage Guidelines nust be in a user group associated with a task group that includes appropriate task iment is preventing you from using a command, contact your AAA administrator Use the crypto key genera te dsa command to generate DSA key pairs for your router.
 DSA keys are generated in pairs-one public DSA key and one private DSA key.

-If your router already has DSA keys when you issue this command, you are warned and prompted to replace the existing keys with new keys.

-To remove the DSA key generated, use the crypto key zeroize dsa command.
+If your router already has D the existing keys with new 1 SA keys when you issue this command, you are warned and prompted to replace keys.
+To remove the DSA key get nerated, use the crypto key zeroize dsa command.
+Task ID Task ID Operations crypto execute RP/0/RP0/CPU0:router# c The name for the keys w ill be: the_default your DSA key modulus.
+Modulus size can be 512, 768, or 1024 bits. dulus [1024]: 512 crypto key generate rsa crypto key generate rsa [usage-keys] general-keys] [keypair-label]

-The following example shows how to generate a 512-bit DSA key:

-'''

-RP/0/RP0/CPU0:router# crypto key generate dsa

-The name for the keys will be: the_default

-Choose the size of your DSA key modulus.
-Modulus size can be 512, 768, or 1024 bits.

-Choosing a key modulus

-How many bits in the modulus [1024]: 512

-Generating DSA keys...

-Done w/ crypto generate keypair

-[OK]

-'''
+5 Command Description crypto key zeroize dsa, on page 140 Deletes a DSA key pair from your router. show crypto key mypubkey dsa, on page 160 Displays the DSA public keys for your router.

-To generate a Rivest, Shamir, and Adelman (RSA) key pair, use the crypto key generate rsa command in EXEC mode.
+To generate a Rivest, Shamir, and Adelman (RSA) key pair, use the crypto key generate rsa command.

-RSA key pairs do not exist.
+Syntax Description usage-keys (Optional) Generates separate RSA key pairs for signing and encryption. general-keys (Optional) Generates a general-purpose RSA key pair for signing and encryption. keypair-label (Optional) RSA key pair label that names the RSA key pairs.
+Command Default • • kist.
 If the usage-keys keyword is not used, general-purpose keys are generated.
-If no RSA label is specified, the key is generated as the default RSA key.

-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
-If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-Use the crypto key generate rsa command to generate RSA key pairs for your router.

-RSA keys are generated in pairs-one public RSA key and one private RSA key.

-If your router already has RSA keys when you issue this command, you are warned and prompted to replace the existing keys with new keys.
-The keys generated by this command are saved in the secure NVRAM (which is not displayed to the user or backed up to another device).

-To remove an RSA key, use the crypto key zeroize rsa command.
+If no the key is generated as the default RSA key.
+Command Modes XR EXEC Command History Release Modification Release 5.0.0 This command was introduced.
+Usage Guidelines ou must be in a user group associated with a task group that includes appropriate task ssignment is preventing you from using a command, contact your AAA administrator Use the crypto key gen erate rsa command to generate RSA key pairs for your router.
+RSA keys are generated in pairs-one public RSA key and one private RSA key. the existing keys with ne as RSA keys when you issue this command, you are warned and prompted to replace ew keys.
+The keys generated by this command are saved in the secure NVRAM (which user or backed up to another device).
+To remove an RSA key, , use the crypto key zeroize rsa command.
+Task ID Task ID Operations crypto execute